 15 Minute Apps

-Common desktop apps in Python, using PyQt
+Build common desktop apps in Python using PyQt — with full source code

 Heads up!
 You've already completed this tutorial.